 Many children are required to give evidence in matters involving charges of sexual or violence offences.
-During 2016-17 the judges ordered 314 pre-recordings (266 in 2015-16 and 202 in 2014-15) involving 750 witnesses (501 in 2015-16 and 424 in 2014-15) for the District Court or the Childrens Court.
+During 2017-18 the judges ordered 517 pre-recordings (344 in 2016-17 and 266 in 2015-16) involving 706 witnesses (750 in 2016-17 and 501 in 2015-16) for the District Court or the Childrens Court.
 Not all the pre-recordings ordered take place as, not infrequently, defendants plead guilty soon after the order is made.
-During 2016-17, the evidence of 389 witnesses (last year 352 and 298 in 2014-15) was pre-recorded before a judge for future trials in the District Court or the Childrens Court.
-However not all matters then go on to trial as some defendants plead guilty after the pre-recording takes place or the Crown enters a nolle prosequi.
+Moreover not all matters then go on to trial as some defendants plead guilty after the pre-recording takes place or the Crown enters a nolle prosequi.